 The title of the first book of the trilogy, “Somebody's Darling," comes from the terribly sad song on my father's scratchy American Heritage recording that had held me spellbound when I was ten.

-IN THIS THIRD ACT OF MY LIFE, I'm focusing on making sense of it all through my writing; telling compelling stories, true and imagined; and working to bring my books to the readers who I believe will respond warmly to them.
+IN THIS THIRD ACT OF MY LIFE, I'm focusing on making sense of it all through my writing; telling compelling stories, true and imagined; and working to bring my books to the readers who I had in mind when I wrote them.